 Traditional Way

-The last and common method is to wear the shemagh traditionally.
-This is best to protect the face, mouth, and nose against dust, fire, or other elements in the environment.
-Here are the steps:
+The last and most common method is to wear the shemagh traditionally.
+Traditional head coverings like the shemagh hold cultural significance and protect against the sun, cold winds, and other elements.
+They protect the face, mouth, and nose against dust, fire, or other environmental elements.

 Tips on how to buy a Shemagh